Point-free Construction of Real Exponentiation: Preliminaries in Point-free Topology and Topos Theory

-\begin{convention} Extending Convention~\ref{conv:simplification1}, given an upper real $x$ (resp. a lower real $x$), we often write $x<q$ (resp. $q<x$) to mean that $q$ belongs to the subset of rationals constituting $x$.
-We shall also often refer to the one-sided reals as just the `one-sideds'. \end{convention}
+\begin{conv} Extending Convention~\ref{conv:simplification1}, given an upper real $x$ (resp.\ a lower real $x$), we often write $x<q$ (resp.\ $q<x$) to mean that $q$ belongs to the subset of rationals constituting $x$.
+We shall also often refer to the one-sided reals as just the `one-sideds'. \end{conv}

-\begin{convention} The one-sided reals are spaces with the corresponding Scott topologies: for lower reals, $x\sqsubseteq y$ iff $x\leq y$ whereas for upper reals $x\sqsubseteq y$ iff $x\geq y$.
+\begin{conv} The one-sided reals are spaces with the corresponding Scott topologies: for lower reals, $x\sqsubseteq y$ iff $x\leq y$ whereas for upper reals $x\sqsubseteq y$ iff $x\geq y$.
 Observe that the specialisation order $\sqsubseteq$ for the lower reals agrees with the numerical order, whereas for the upper reals it is the opposite.
 To reflect this, we shall use arrows on top of the spaces to show the direction of the refinement under their respective specialisation orders.
-For instance, consider the space $(0,\infty)$ --- we then denote the corresponding space of lower reals as $\overrightarrow{(0,\infty]}$ and the corresponding space of upper reals as $\overleftarrow{[0,\infty)}$.
-In particular, note that we've had to include $\infty$ (resp. $0$) in the relevant space of lower reals (resp. upper reals) since they must contain arbitrary directed joins with respect to $\sqsubseteq$. \end{convention}
+For instance, consider the space $(0,\infty)$ --- we then denote the corresponding space of lower reals as $\overrightarrow{\lopen{0,\infty}}$ and the corresponding space of upper reals as $\overleftarrow{\ropen{0, \infty}}$.
+In particular, note that we've had to include $\infty$ (resp.\ $0$) in the relevant space of lower reals (resp.\ upper reals) since they must contain arbitrary directed joins with respect to $\sqsubseteq$. \end{conv}

 \begin{fact} There exist natural maps

 where given a Dedekind real $x=(L_x,R_x)$, $L$ sends $x\mapsto L_x$ and $R$ sends $x\mapsto R_x$. \end{fact}

 The one-sided reals occupy a kind of computational sweet spot in our point-free calculations.
 On the one hand, they correspond more closely to our intuitive notion of a `real number' compared to the mere set of $\mathbb{Q}$.
 On the other hand, unlike the Dedekinds, the one-sideds can also be viewed as honest \emph{subsets} of $\mathbb{Q}$.
 The upshot is that there is often a direct sense in which properties can be lifted from the rationals to the one-sideds, so long as they respect the order relation.
 This is a particularly powerful insight once we realise that a Dedekind real is entirely determined by its left or right sections.
 Hence, in order to show that certain identities hold on the level of the Dedekinds, it is often enough to show that they hold for either their left or right Dedekind sections, which is typically easier.